quintusdias/glymur/docs/source/detailed_installation.rst

 -------
 The only configuration I've tested is Python(xy), which uses Python 2.7.
-Python(xy) already comes with numpy, but you will have to install pip and then contextlib2 as well.
-This configuration assumes you've installed OpenJPEG 1.5.1.
+Python(xy) already comes with numpy, but you will have to install pip and then contextlib2 and mock as well.
+Both 1.5.1 and the svn development versions of openjpeg work.

 '''''''
 Testing